Sourav01112/OTP-Generic-Component-REACT/README.md

 #### OTP Component

-Create a generic OTP component.
+A generic OTP component.
 The number of input boxes and lenght of text per input box can be controlled.

 - Pin.jsx